Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 Oktober 2024 06.22.46 UTC
+- WIB: Sabtu, 12 Oktober 2024 08.47.03 UTC
-- WITA: Sabtu, 12 Oktober 2024 07.22.46 UTC
+- WITA: Sabtu, 12 Oktober 2024 09.47.03 UTC
-- WIT: Sabtu, 12 Oktober 2024 08.22.46 UTC
+- WIT: Sabtu, 12 Oktober 2024 10.47.03 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: nature
+Kategori: friendship